 10 signs you might need an eye test

-A thorough eye exam every two years ensures your vision remains clear — with or without prescription lenses.
+If you’re wondering "Should I get an eye test?", know that a thorough eye exam every two years helps ensure your vision remains clear — with or without prescription lenses.
 If you’re 65 or over, a yearly eye test is recommended.

 However, even if you aren’t due for an eye test, certain symptoms and indicators should prompt you to visit your eye doctor sooner rather than later.
 They are: